collective/collective.solr/README.rst

 also supports a much larger list of formats than can be supported by adding external command line tools.

+There is room for more improvements in this area, as c.solr will still send the binary data to Solr as part of the end-user request/transaction.
+To further optimize this, Solr index operations can be stored in a task queue as provided by `plone.app.async` or solutions build on top of `Celery`.
+This is currently outside the scope of `collective.solr`.

 .. _`Apache Tika`: http://tika.apache.org/